 OpenHW Projects from the Eclipse Foundation Perspective

-OpenHW closely collaborates with the Eclipse Foundation and makes use of the Eclipse Development Process (EDP) for open source projects.
+OpenHW collaborates with the Eclipse Foundation and makes use of the Eclipse Development Process (EDP) for open source projects.

 The Eclipse Foundation maintains a hierarchical project structure corresponding to the OpenHW Group projects.
 The following Figure shows the current structure (active Eclipse sub-projects and active OpenHW projects are shown in grey shade).
 In future, other sub-projects may be instantiated.